Bertelsmann: 1984–1993

-1994 to 2000
+1994–2000

 In 1994, Gruner + Jahr acquired the magazines of The New York Times, whereby Bertelsmann was once again able to expand its presence in foreign markets.
 From 1995, there was a new business division of multimedia at Bertelsmann.
 Its centerpiece was AOL Europe, a joint venture of America Online and Bertelsmann.
 Prior to that, Bertelsmann had already acquired a direct share in America Online.
 The multimedia division also included mediaWays and Pixelpark.
 In 1997, UFA merged with Compagnie Luxembourgeoise de Télédiffusion (CLT) to become a joint entertainment group based in Luxembourg.
 With CLT-UFA, Bertelsmann was able to decisively diversify its business.
 In 1998, Thomas Middelhoff succeeded Mark Wössner as Bertelsmann's chairman and chief executive officer.
 Thomas Middelhoff had previously already been a member of the management board of the multimedia division.
 Mark Wössner joined the supervisory board of the company and also became chairman of the Bertelsmann Stiftung.
 In March 1998, Bertelsmann sold its video game publisher, BMG Interactive, to Take-Two Interactive in exchange for 16 percent of Take Two's stock.

 This management change coincided with the takeover of Random House.
 With this, the group advanced to become the largest publishing group in the English-speaking world.
 Random House was merged with Bantam Doubleday Dell, and the global headquarters of all Bertelsmann publishing houses were relocated to New York City.
 In 1999, Bertelsmann acquired the publisher Springer Science+Business Media, which, among other things, was the market leader for mathematics and physics.
 In the year 2000, Bertelsmann dissolved its joint venture with AOL Europe.
 The sale of the shares in the joint venture to America Online yielded billions to Bertelsmann.
 In the same year, Bertelsmann and Pearson formed the RTL Group from their TV subsidiaries.
 Bertelsmann initially owned a minority in the company, and gradually built up its share.
 Later, Bertelsmann secured the majority of the shares in RTL through a share swap with the Groupe Bruxelles Lambert (GBL), which as a result owned 25.1% of Bertelsmann.